Westwater Canyon Information Sheet

 The Bureau of Land Management's Moab Field Office manages Westwater Canyon.
 A contact station and ranger residence is located at the put-in.
 River Rangers conduct permit and equipment checks, provide information, and patrol the Canyon.
 There is no trash service but drinking water is available March-November.
 Please do not depend upon this water source for your trip's water needs as the system is not always operational.
 The closest services (i.e., gas, telephone) are in Mack, CO and Thompson Springs, UT, both of which are located along I-70.

 Camping at the Ranger Station

 Arriving at the Ranger Station the evening before your launch date makes it possible to rig in advance and be ready for an early launch the next day.
 If you choose to do this, make sure you don't block the ramp with your boat(s) and equipment -- there is plenty of space to tie up boats upstream and downstream of the main boat ramp.
-There are five first come, first served campsites at the put-in for public use.
-No fee is charged for camping at these sites.
+There are seven first come, first served campsites at the put-in for public use.
+A $15.00 fee is charged for camping at these sites.
+This fee is retained for use here at the Westwater facility.
 Please be considerate of your neighbors when staying at the campground by:

 - observing quiet hours, which are from 10 p.m. to 7 a.m.

 - not playing amplified music at any time

 - keeping your dog on a leash and picking up its waste